Duckierstone42/Vehicular-Object-Detection---ML4641P/README.md

 ![image](https://github.com/Duckierstone42/ML4641Project/assets/133888360/18645006-08c7-4c16-92da-2bce7a2ef88b)

-This is an image that our model has been tested on, with bounding boxes constructed for each object detected, and associated confidence levels (between 0 and 1) for each.
+This is an image that our model has been tested on, with bounding boxes constructed for each object detected, as well as their associated confidence levels (between 0 and 1.

 ### Quantitative Metrics